alpacahq/alpaca-trade-api-js/README.md

 The websocket api is a good way to watch and react to the market we have 2 types of websockets:
-- data websocket: get updates data equities
+- data websocket: get updates to data equities
 - account/trade websocket: get updates on your account

 please refer to this [example](https://github.com/alpacahq/alpaca-trade-api-js/blob/master/examples/websocket_example_datav2.js)